-Most of the tactics used for hard rock quarries can also be applied to sand and gravel operations.
-The biggest difference between sand and gravel quarries and everything else is the amount of land use these operations require.
-Sand and gravel deposits are typically shallow, so naturally companies have to disturb more land to obtain the same volume of product.
+You may apply most of the tactics used for hard rock quarries to sand and gravel operations.
+The most significant difference between sand and gravel quarries and everything else is the land use these operations require.
+Sand and gravel deposits are typically shallow, so naturally, companies have to disturb more land to obtain the same volume of product.

-Once a deposit has been quarried and mined, you have to move the sand from the source through the rest of your process, or to its final destination—for sale or to be used in construction and industrial products.
+Once a deposit is quarried and mined, you must move it from the source through the rest of your process to its final destination.
+This endpoint can mean the sale of the sand or its use in construction and industrial products.

-Three of the easiest methods for transporting sand to its final destination are trucks and by rail and barge.
-Trucks are relatively simple to use particularly in loading and dumping.
+Three of the easiest methods for transporting sand to its final destination are by trucks, rail, or barge.
+Trucks are relatively simple to use, mainly in loading and dumping.
 Many trucks are capable of dumping their loads once they arrive at the destination without assistance.
-Trucks are also available in many sizes and models to satisfy a number of operational needs, making them a convenient option.
+Trucks are also available in many sizes and models to satisfy several operational needs, making them a convenient option.

 Transporting sand by open-top rail is the second option.
-For operations located near train rails, rail shipment provides an efficient method of moving the raw material that reduces fuel and personnel spending.
+For operations near train rails, rail shipment provides an efficient method of moving the raw material, reducing the fuel consumption and some of the spending associated with trucks.
 The partially automated nature of rail shipping is another benefit companies can appreciate.
 Custom railcar loading and unloading systems can be used with 100-ton dump hopper cars, gondolas, or single cars, creating a much smoother, continuous flow of material.

 Barges are the third form of transport for sand.
-A typical hopper barge can transport up to 1,700 net tons of sand, which is roughly the amount it would take 17 rail cars, or 68 trucks, to move.
-From a logistics standpoint, barges are a good solution for moving sand from origination to destination.
+A typical hopper barge can transport up to 1,700 net tons of sand, roughly the amount it would take 17 rail cars, or 68 trucks, to move.
+From a logistics standpoint, barges are an excellent solution for moving sand from origination to destination.